 By identifying the inherent compliance risks, we were able to identify the handful of local, state, and federal regulations that put this business objective most at risk.
-As with all cannabis operators, she had SOPs for each license, and we were able to map the controls that were working as intended.
-This left us with a handful of items to focus on, which reduced the frequency of fires because we resolved the root cause, not a symptom of the problem.
+As with all cannabis operators, she had SOPs for each license, and we were able to map the controls to the risks they were mitigating.
+This left us with a handful of items to focus on, which reduced the frequency of fires because we resolved the root cause, not the symptoms of the problem.
 The risk assessment also allowed her to focus her efforts on the most material risks while integrating two licensed supply chains, putting her valuable expertise to work for the company on the most critical items.

 Watch ACCCE’s complimentary webinar to put your risk assessment to work for you.